Von Willebrand disease: Pathophysiology

-Von Willebrand factor is mainly active in conditions of high blood flow and shear stress.
+Von Willebrand factor is a multimeric protein mainly active in conditions of high blood flow and shear stress.
 Deficiency of VWF, therefore, shows primarily in organs with extensive small vessels, such as skin, gastrointestinal tract, and uterus.
 In angiodysplasia, a form of telangiectasia of the colon, shear stress is much higher than in average capillaries, and the risk of bleeding is increased concomitantly.

 In more severe cases of type 1 VWD, genetic changes are common within the VWF gene and are highly penetrant.
 In milder cases of type 1 VWD, a complex spectrum of molecular pathology may exist in addition to polymorphisms of the VWF gene alone.

 The individual's ABO blood group can influence presentation and pathology of VWD.
 Those individuals with blood group O have a lower mean level than individuals with other blood groups.
 Unless ABO group-specific VWF:antigen reference ranges are used, normal group O individuals can be diagnosed as type I VWD, and some individuals of blood group AB with a genetic defect of VWF may have the diagnosis overlooked because VWF levels are elevated due to blood group.

 Diagnosis

 Basic tests performed in any patient with bleeding problems are a complete blood count-CBC (especially platelet counts), activated partial thromboplastin time-APTT, prothrombin time with International Normalized Ratio-PTINR, thrombin time-TT, and fibrinogen level.
 Patients with abnormal tests typically undergo further testing for hemophilias.
 Other coagulation factor assays may be performed depending on the results of a coagulation screen.
-Patients with von Willebrand disease typically display a normal prothrombin time and a variable prolongation of partial thromboplastin time.
+Patients with von Willebrand disease typically display a normal prothrombin time and a variable prolongation of APTT, depending on whether sufficient VWF is available to perform its carrier function for factor VIII.

 When VWD is suspected, blood plasma of a patient must be investigated for quantitative and qualitative deficiencies of VWF.
-This is achieved by measuring the amount of VWF in a VWF antigen assay and the functionality of VWF with a glycoprotein (GP)Ib binding assay, a collagen binding assay, or a ristocetin cofactor activity (RiCof) or ristocetin-induced platelet agglutination (RIPA) assays.
+This is achieved by measuring the amount of VWF in a VWF antigen assay and the functionality of VWF with a glycoprotein (GP)Ib binding assay, VWF antibody assay, or a ristocetin cofactor activity (RiCof) assay.
 Factor VIII levels are also performed because factor VIII is bound to VWF which protects the factor VIII from rapid breakdown within the blood.
 Deficiency of VWF can then lead to a reduction in factor VIII levels, which explains the elevation in PTT.
 Normal levels do not exclude all forms of VWD, particularly type 2, which may only be revealed by investigating platelet interaction with subendothelium under flow, a highly specialized coagulation study not routinely performed in most medical laboratories.
+Ristocetin-induced platelet agglutination (RIPA), collagen binding, and/or VWF multimer assays may be performed to follow up abnormal screening tests.
 A platelet aggregation assay will show an abnormal response to ristocetin with normal responses to the other agonists used: